tinymce/beehive-flow/README.md

 Not at this stage.

-### Why does the Jenkinsfile example above publish with NPM instead of Yarn?
+### Why does the Jenkinsfile example above run `beehive-flow publish` via npx instead of yarn?

 When `npm publish` is run from within yarn, yarn sets an environment variable to point to the yarn repo URL, not the NPM one.
 This causes errors for beehive-flow's publishing phase.